Why Does the Electronic Industry Need Fume Extraction?

 The Benefits of Fume Extraction in the Electronics Industry

-Fume extraction systems are designed to capture and remove these pollutants from the air, helping protect workers from hazardous fumes and particles.
+Fume extraction systems are designed to capture and remove these pollutants from the air, ing protect workers from hazardous fumes and particles.
 The benefits of fume extraction in the electronics industry include the following:

 - Reduced health risks: Exposure to contaminants in the air can lead to various health concerns, including respiratory problems, fatigue, headaches, and more.
 With a fume extraction system, workers can be assured that they won’t risk their health while on the job.